egovelox/blog/posts/postgres.md

 ```

-Now you can run the latter, as postgres user, or more commonly, as you are
+To start the server as it is, now you can run the latter, as postgres user, or more commonly, as you are
 ```bash
 systemctl start postgresql && systemctl enable postgresql
 ```

+## Configure the server